Fish Consumption

 Is it Safe to Eat Caught Fish?

 Eating recreationally caught fish from Indiana waters can be a healthy, tasty part of your diet when you have the proper guidance.
 Because fish is lean in protein and low in saturated fat, it is a major source of omega-3 fatty acids, vitamin D, selenium, and other vitamins and minerals.
 Consuming fish maintains heart health, aids in healthy brain function, promotes bone health, and supports fetal development.
-While fish is a part of a healthy diet, it should be consumed in moderation, as some fish may contain chemicals which could lead to negative health outcomes.
+While fish is a part of a healthy diet, it should be consumed in moderation, as some fish may contain chemicals that could lead to negative health outcomes.

 Health Considerations